OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/powershell-core.md

 :::div{.warning}
 If your package contains both `.ps1` & `.sh` scripts and you are deploying to a non-Windows target, Octopus will attempt to execute both scripts.
 This may cause some unexpected behavior depending on the script, so ensure that your package only contains a single copy of your deployment scripts.
 :::

+## Older versions

+Support for PowerShell Core was added in In Octopus version **2019.10.0**.
+Versions prior to this only support Windows PowerShell (Desktop).